Winn-Dixie

-Winn-Dixie Stores, Inc., styled as Winn✓Dixie, is an American supermarket chain headquartered in Jacksonville, Florida.
-Winn-Dixie operates more than 546 stores in Florida, Alabama, Louisiana, Georgia, and Mississippi.
+Winn-Dixie Stores, Inc., is an American supermarket chain headquartered in Jacksonville, Florida.
+Founded in 1925, Winn-Dixie grocery stores and liquor stores serve communities throughout five southeastern states – Alabama, Florida, Georgia, Louisiana and Mississippi.
+Winn-Dixie is a subsidiary of Southeastern Grocers.

 The company has had its present name since 1955 and can trace its roots back to 1925.

+Overview

 Winn-Dixie is known for its private label Chek brand soft drinks, which are produced in over 20 different flavors plus diet and caffeine-free varieties—one of the widest assortments.
-Winn-Dixie has been known as "The Beef People" throughout its lifetime.
-In its advertising and print media, Winn-Dixie used slogans such as “We’re Right For You” starting in 1984, “America’s Supermarket” from 1986 until 2001, “The Real Deal” from 2002 to 2004, and since 2018, “It’s a Winn Win!”
+It has been known as "The Beef People" throughout its lifetime.
+The checkmark in the company's logo comes from Kwik Chek, another store the company owned.

+In its advertising and print media, Winn-Dixie used slogans such as "We're Right For You" starting in 1982, "America's Supermarket" from 1985 until 2001, "The Real Deal" from 2001 to 2004, and since 2018, "It's a Winn Win!"
 Winn-Dixie has also been known for its use of the brand promises of "Fresh Checked Every Day" for its Jacksonville, Florida locations, "Getting Better All The Time" in its locations in Central Florida, "El Sabor De Tu País", or "The Flavor Of Your Country", in its Miami area stores, and "Local Flavor Since 1956" in its Louisiana area stores.

 Winn-Dixie was listed in the S&P 500 and had been traded on the New York Stock Exchange under the ticker symbol "WIN" since February 18, 1952, prior to filing for Chapter 11 bankruptcy in 2005.
-The company was traded under the symbol "WINN" on the NASDAQ before its purchase.
-The bankruptcy left the chain with fewer stores than it had in the late 1960s.
+The company was then traded under the symbol "WINN" on the NASDAQ before its purchase in 2012.

-On December 19, 2011, BI-LO, another Southeastern supermarket chain, announced plans to purchase Winn-Dixie.
-On March 9, 2012, Winn-Dixie became a wholly owned subsidiary of Southeastern Grocers, and Winn-Dixie's ticker symbol was removed from the NASDAQ.
-Southeastern Grocers announced at the time of acquisition that the merged company would be based at Winn-Dixie's headquarters in Jacksonville.
-BI-LO had previously been based in Greenville, South Carolina.
-In 2015, Bi-Lo Holdings changed its name to Southeastern Grocers and remained in Jacksonville.